Jamazi4/bimcat/notes.md

 I already did some composite libraries progress - added prisma model and came up with the rules for that, also implemented more advanced filters for library browser

+--04.05.2025--
+Current task: implementing psetcontent filter

+above is implemented. !Reminder to myself to include in guides that searching for pset content works like [key]: [value] so for example I can do pset content: stage: A, where space after : is necessary